 The main program of the application is a sequential code that contains calls to the selected tasks.
-In addition, when synchronizing for task data from the main program, there exist seven API functions that can to be invoked:
+In addition, when synchronizing for task data from the main program, there exist six API functions that can be invoked:

-compss_file_exists(file_name) Check if a file exists.
-If it does not exist, it check if file has been accessed before by calling the runtime.

-compss_open(file_name, mode='r') Similar to the Python open() call.
+- compss_open(file_name, mode='r') Similar to the Python open() call.
 It synchronizes for the last version of file file_name and returns the file descriptor for that synchronized file.
-It can have an optional parameter mode, which defaults to 'r', containing the mode in which the file will be opened (the open modes are analogous to those of Python open()).
+It can have an optional parameter mode, which defaults to 'r', containing the mode in which the file will be opened (the open modes are analogous to those of Python open()). - compss_wait_on_file(file_name) Synchronizes for the last version of the file/s specified by file_name.
+Returns True if success (False otherwise). - compss_wait_on_directory(directory_name) Synchronizes for the last version of the directory/ies specified by directory_name.
+Returns True if success (False otherwise). - compss_barrier(no_more_tasks=False) Performs a explicit synchronization, but does not return any object.

-compss delete file(file name) Notifies the runtime to delete a file.

-compss_wait_on_file(file_name) Synchronizes for the last version of the file file_name.
-Returns True if success (False otherwise).

-compss_wait_on_directory(directory_name) Synchronizes for the last version of the directory directory_name.
-Returns True if success (False otherwise).

-compss delete object(object) Notifies the runtime to delete all the associated files to a given object.

-compss_barrier(no_more_tasks=False) Performs a explicit synchronization, but does not return any object.
 The use of compss_barrier() forces to wait for all tasks that have been submitted before the compss_barrier() is called.
 When all tasks submitted before the compss_barrier() have finished, the execution continues.
-The no more tasks is used to specify if no more tasks are going to be submitted after the compss_barrier().

-compss_barrier_group(group_name) Performs a explicit synchronization over the tasks that belong to the group group_name, but does not return any object.
+The no more tasks is used to specify if no more tasks are going to be submitted after the compss_barrier(). - compss_barrier_group(group_name) Performs a explicit synchronization over the tasks that belong to the group group_name, but does not return any object.
 The use of compss_barrier_group() forces to wait for all tasks that belong to the given group submitted before the compss_barrier_group() is called.
 When all group tasks submitted before the compss_barrier_group() have finished, the execution continues.
-See Group Tasks for more information about task groups.

-compss_wait_on(obj, to_write=True) Synchronizes for the last version of object obj and returns the synchronized object.
-It can have an optional boolean parameter to_write, which defaults to True, that indicates whether the main program will modify the returned object.
+See Task Groups for more information about task groups. - compss_wait_on(obj, mode="r" | "rw") Synchronizes for the last version of object/s specifed by obj and returns the synchronized object.
+It can have an optional string parameter mode, which defaults to rw, that indicates whether the main program will modify the returned object.
 It is possible to wait on a list of objects.
-In this particular case, it will synchronize all future objects contained in the list.
+In this particular case, it will synchronize all future objects contained in the list recursively.

-TaskGroup(group_name, implicit_barrier=True) Python context to define a group of tasks.
-All tasks submitted within the context will belong to group_name context and are sensitive to wait for them while the rest are being executed.
-Tasks groups are depicted within a box into the generated task dependency graph.
-See Group Tasks for more information about task groups.

-To illustrate the use of the aforementioned API functions, the following example (Code 52) first invokes a task func that writes a file, which is later synchronized by calling $compss_open()$.
-Later in the program, an object of class MyClass is created and a task method method that modifies the object is invoked on it; the object is then synchronized with $compss_wait_on()$, so that it can be used in the main program from that point on.
+To illustrate the use of the aforementioned API functions, the following example (Code 99) first invokes a task func that writes a file, which is later synchronized by calling compss_open().
+Later in the program, an object of class MyClass is created and a task method method that modifies the object is invoked on it; the object is then synchronized with compss wait on, so that it can be used in the main program from that point on.

 Then, a loop calls again ten times to func task.
-Afterwards, the barrier performs a synchronization, and the execution of the main user code will not continue until the ten func tasks have finished.
+Afterwards, the $compss_barrier()$ call performs a synchronization, and the execution of the main user code will not continue until the ten func tasks have finished.
+This call does not retrieve any information.

-Code 52: PyCOMPSs API usage
+Code 99: PyCOMPSs Synchronization API functions usage

 '''

-from pycompss.api.api import compss_file_exists

-from pycompss.api.api import compss_open
+from pycompss.api import compss_open

-from pycompss.api.api import compss_delete_file

-from pycompss.api.api import compss_delete_object

-from pycompss.api.api import compss_wait_on
+from pycompss.api import compss_wait_on

-'''

-'''

-(continued from previous page)

-from pycompss.api.api import compss_wait_on_file
+from pycompss.api import compss_wait_on_file

+from pycompss.api import compss_wait_on_directory

-from pycompss.api.api import compss_wait_on_directory
+from pycompss.api import compss_wait_on_directory

-from pycompss.api.api import compss_barrier
+from pycompss.api import compss_barrier

-if name=='main':
+if name == 'main':

 my_file = 'file.txt'

 func(my_file)

-if compss_file_exists(my_file):

-print("Exists")

-else:

-print("Not exists")

 fd = compss_open(my_file)

+...

 my_file2 = 'file2.txt'

 func(my_file2)

-compss_delete_file(my_file2)

-my_file3 = 'file3.txt'

-func(my_file3)

-compss_wait_on_file(my_file3)
+compss_wait_on_file(my_file2)

+...

 my_directory = '/tmp/data'

 func_dir(my_directory)

 compss_wait_on_directory(my_directory)

-my_obj1 = MyClass()

-my_obj1.method()

-compss_delete_object(my_obj1)
+...

+'''

+'''

 my_obj2 = MyClass()

 my_obj2.method()

 my_obj2 = compss_wait_on(my_obj2)

+...

 for i in range(10):

 func(str(i) + my_file)

 compss_barrier()

+...

 '''

-The corresponding task selection for the example above would be (Code 53):
+The corresponding task definition for the example above would be (Code 100):

-Code 53: PyCOMPSs API usage tasks
+Code 100: PyCOMPSs Synchronization API usage tasks